-Complaints should be sent to the Support Manager in order to register them within the procedure.
+Complaints should be sent to the Chief Executive Nicci Peck by email to firstname.lastname@example.org or by post to Nicci Peck, SOFA Project, 48-54 West Street, Bristol, BS2 0BLS in order to register them within the procedure.

-The Support Manager will refer each complaint to an appropriate line Manager for the first review, unless such a person is specifically mentioned in the complaint, in which case it will be referred to the Chief Executive or a Trustee of the organisation.
+The Chief Executive will refer each complaint to the appropriate Line Manager for the first review, unless such a person is specifically mentioned in the complaint, in which case the referral will remain with the Chief Executive or a Trustee of the organisation.

 All correspondence about complaints will be treated as confidential.

 When the first reviewer has considered the detail of the complaint, the person raising the complaint will receive a written response detailing any proposed remedial action.
 This will be done within 28 days of the receipt of the original complaint.
-If this is not possible, the Support Manager will explain this in writing within the 28 days.
+If this is not possible, the Chief Executive will explain this in writing within the 28 days.

-Following the second review, the person raising the complaint will be provided with a written response detailing any changes to the previously proposed remedial action.
-In the majority of cases the second review will be the final position of The SOFA Project.
-However, this final response will also indicate if, and how, the complaint can be progressed beyond this second stage.
+Following the review, the person raising the complaint will be provided with a written response detailing any changes to the previously proposed remedial action.
+In most of cases the review by the Chief Executive will be the final position of The SOFA Project.
+However, this final response will also indicate if, and how, the complaint can be progressed beyond this stage.

-Further progressing of a complaint beyond the second review will depend on the nature of the matter.
-The Charity Commission has a list of the types of issues it would be willing to investigate; similarly The SOFA Project has an investigation procedure in some circumstances.
+Further progressing of a complaint beyond the review will depend on the nature of the matter.
+The Charity Commission has a list of the types of issues it would be willing to investigate; similarly, The SOFA Project has an investigation procedure in some circumstances.
 Other alternative routes include the police, trading standards or health and safety within a local authority and a funding body if the service being complained about was funded directly by such a body.
-The response from the second review will explain all relevant options.
+The response around any such progression will explain all relevant options.

 If an accusation is made that this procedure has not been followed, the matter can be raised with the Chief Executive.

-If at any stage the customer making the complaint wants to stop a complaint from being progressed, the customer can do so in writing or email to the Support Manager.
+If at any stage the customer making the complaint wants to stop a complaint from being progressed, the customer can do so in writing or email to the Chief Executive.
 The SOFA Project reserves the right to continue to investigate serious complaints in these circumstances.

 Results of Complaints

-The Executive Committee will receive a report at least once a year showing how many complaints have been received, the general nature of the problem and a list of remedial actions that have been taken.
-The Executive Committee may, at their discretion, require more frequent reports.
+The Board of Trustees and SOFA Projects Auditors will receive a report at least once a year showing how many complaints have been received, the general nature of the problem and a list of remedial actions that have been taken.
+The Board may, at their discretion, require more frequent reports.